-• A standard request for disbursement form is not being consistently completed by the student activity advisors when requesting payments.
-This form should include the name of the student activity, the vendor name, the amount, the reason for the payment, the advisor's signature of approval, along with supporting documentation (i.e. original invoice, per student field trip fee form, conference form, reservation confirmation).
-This will ensure that payments are only made for goods and services actually received and would reduce the risk that multiple payments of the same invoice are made.
+A standard request for disbursement form is not being consistently completed by the student activity advisors when requesting payments.
+This form should include the name of the student activity, the vendor name, the amount, the reason for the payment, the advisor's signature of approval, along with supporting documentation (i.e. original invoice, per student field trip fee form, conference form, and reservation

-- A standard receipt turnover form or deposit slip is not being consistently completed by the student activity advisors when deposits are remitted to the student activity bookkeepers.
+- confirmation).
+This will ensure that payments are only made for goods and services actually received and would reduce the risk that multiple payments of the same invoice are made. - A standard receipt turnover form or deposit slip is not being consistently completed by the student activity advisors when deposits are remitted to the student activity bookkeepers.
 Completion of a receipt turnover form with the deposits amount indicating the breakdown of cash and check, the name of the student activity, and the signed approval by the advisors will help ensure that amounts collected by the student activities are correctly turned over for deposit.
-Bookkeepers should retain a copy of these forms, as well as, provide the student activity advisors a receipt.
+Bookkeepers should retain a copy of these forms, as well as provide the student activity advisors a receipt.
 This will provide a more complete audit trail between advisor records and bookkeeper records. - A standard form to calculate per student fees for field trips is not being consistently used by all the schools.
 Use of this form will ensure that student fees are not more than or less than the actual cost of the field trip. - There were multiple payments noted for reimbursements to individuals instead of payments made directly to vendors.
 Payments should be made directly to vendors and reimbursements to employees should be minimal.
 This will ensure that payments are only made for goods and services actually received and would reduce the risk that multiple payments of the same invoice would be made. - Student activity fund records are maintained in manual ledgers at two schools.
 Tracking activity electronically would reduce the risk of accounting errors being made.
-Additionally, the schools track disbursements and receipts in one general activity ledger rather than by specific student activity.
-Keeping records by individual student activity would ensure that disbursements for a specific purpose are properly paid from money received for said purpose and that individual student activities are not operating in a deficit.
+Additionally, the schools track all disbursements and receipts in one general activity ledger rather than by specific student activity.
+Keeping records by individual student activity would ensure that disbursements for a specific purpose are properly paid from money received for said purpose and that individual student activities are not operating in a deficit. - The student activity bookkeeper at one school has access to the Principal's signature stamp and occasionally uses it to sign checks.
+Eliminating the use of a signature stamp would ensure that the authorized signatory on the bank account is the person signing off on each disbursement made.

-We recommend that the School Department address the above noted weaknesses in a policy and procedure manual, and provide ongoing training and support to the administrators of the student activity funds.
-The manual should provide bookkeepers and activity advisors with standards, procedures, and forms to assist them in the daily operations of the student activity funds.
+We recommend that the School Department address the above noted weaknesses, and provide ongoing training and support to the administrators of the student activity funds.
+The manual (discussed in Comment 1) should provide bookkeepers and activity advisors with standards, procedures, and forms to assist them in the daily operations of the student activity funds.
 This will help to improve the overall controls of disbursements and receipts.